 Disciplinary Hearing Outcome/s – What happens then?

 - The Respondent will be advised of the Panel decision (if presenting in person/via phone) on the night of the Hearing;

-- Both parties will receive a formal letter of notification of the result;
+- Both parties will receive a formal letter of notification of the Disciplinary Hearing result;

 - The Respondent shall have the right of Appeal within 7 days (from the date of the Hearing).
 Where a Respondent is not in attendance to hear the decision immediately, right of Appeal shall be within 7 days of receipt of written notification;

 Who pays?
 (Reg 5.1.1 refers)

-- A complaint fee of $250 is required and applies to any member of an ANKC Ltd state member body and Affiliates;
+- A complaint fee of $250* is required and applies to all Dogs Victoria members and Affiliates wishing to lodge a complaint;

 Is my fee refundable?

 - Once a prima facie case is established (i.e. proven to be a valid case to answer) by the Investigations Committee, the fee is reimbursed to the Complainant (less any applicable card transaction surcharge);

 Should the Committee decide that there is “no case to answer”, the fee shall be retained (i.e. is non-refundable).
 There are no ‘appeal rights’ in these circumstances.